-Dua Lipa is a name pop fans will want to remember: The 20-year-old U.K. star has been heating up overseas for quite some time, and this month, she’ll start making a concerted effort to introduce herself to U.S. audiences.
+Dua Lipa is a name pop fans will want to remember: The 21-year-old U.K. star has been heating up overseas for quite some time, and she's making a concerted effort to introduce herself to U.S. audiences.
 The blogosphere already adores her, and with good reason: songs like “Be The One” and “Last Dance” offer a soulful spin on the edgy pop of artists like Charli XCX and Marina & The Diamonds.

 Before everyone else begins gabbing about how amazing Dua Lipa is, get to know the British up-and-comer with these five fun nuggets from her recent chat with Fuse.

-After dropping gems like “New Love” and “Be the One” last year, the new single “Last Dance,” released in mid-February, hints at a riveting pop debut tagged for later in 2016.
+After dropping gems like “New Love” and “Be the One” in 2015, the new single “Last Dance,” released in mid-February, hints at a riveting pop debut tagged for later in 2016.
 Lipa's thoughts on the album date:

 “We’re hoping for summer.
 The album’s not really finished until it’s actually out, really.
 Now I’m in the studio while I’m in L.A., going back and forth with ideas.
 It’s 95 percent done, I’m just trying to get another song or so.”